Rio Pucuno Foundation: Projects and Ongoing Support

 Other species that have been seen in our protected forests include WHITE-BELLIED SPIDER MONKEY, KINKAJOU, SPECTACLED BEAR, TWO-TOED SLOTH, NAPO TAMARIN, WHITE-FRONTED CAPUCHIN MONKEY, RED HOWLER MONKEY, and WHITE-TAILED DEER.

-The presence and rich diversity of of these other animals confirms what we already seen from the variety of bird species that we've heard and seen here - the forests owned and protected by Rio Pucuno Foundation and Wildsumaco Wildlife Sanctuary constitute a healthy, mid-Andean elevation ecosystem, providing excellent habitat that supports a wide range of important animals and birds.
+The presence and rich diversity of of these other animals confirms what we already seen from the variety of bird species here - the forests owned and protected by Rio Pucuno Foundation and Wildsumaco Wildlife Sanctuary constitute a healthy, mid-Andean elevation ecosystem, providing excellent habitat that supports a wide range of important animals and birds.

 Make a donation today and help us preserve it!